threefoldtech/0-bootstrap/README.md

 ## Arguments
 All endpoints (except `/krn-generic/` and `/kernel/` which are static) accepts more optional arguments:
 ```
-...endpoint/[branch]/[zerotier-network]/[extra-arguments]
+...endpoint/target/[farmer-id]/[extra-arguments]
 ```

+Target can be one of the following, to specify in which environment kernel boots:
+- `prod`: production environment
+- `test`: testnet environment
+- `dev`: devnet environment

-Any argument are optional, but are ordered and dependants (eg: you cannot provide extra argument without providing zerotier network)
+Any [argument] are optional, but are ordered and dependants (eg: you cannot provide extra argument without providing farmer-id network)

 Theses are valid endpoint example:
-- `/ipxe/master`
+- `/ipxe/prod`
-- `/ipxe/master/8056c2e21c000001`
+- `/ipxe/test/1234`
-- `/ipxe/master/8056c2e21c000001/console=ttyS0`
+- `/ipxe/dev/5550/console=ttyS0`
-- `/ipxe/master/null/console=ttyS1` (special case to not set zerotier network)

 ### Branches

-You can specify any branches available, the list is displayed on the default webpage of the webservice

-### ZeroTier Network ID

-The Network ID can be either public or private.
-If you don't provide ID, Zero-OS will listening for incoming connection on all interface.

-The special ID `null` or `0` can be set to still provide extra argument without having Network ID

 ### Extra Argument